New Haven Addiction Treatment Resources

 Heroin is a deadly opiate that many Americans have begun to use after becoming dependent on prescription opioids.
-Heroin caused almost 16,000 American deaths in 2017.
+Opioids caused 50,042 American deaths in 2019.
 Long-term heroin use damages the brain and produces severe dependency.
 The longer and more often you have used heroin, the worse the damage becomes.
-That’s why you must look into our heroin rehab center program in New Haven, CT.
+That’s why you must look into our heroin rehab center program, located in serene New Hampshire, not very far from Connecticut.

 What Is Heroin Addiction?